GideonJa/restaurant/readme.markdown

-# Ruby on Rails class
+# Ruby on Rails

-This is the final project for the Ruby and Rails class
+Ruby and Rails exercise